 Want to participate in your local community?
-Become a sponsor for Santa Barbara Youth Rugby and support youth in your area.
+Become a sponsor for Santa Barbara Youth Rugby League and support youth in your area.

 Rugby is a dynamic contact sport played in over 100 countries worldwide.
 Its popularity transcends gender, racial, religious and class differences and provides unique opportunities for players to forge international and intersocietal friendships.
 And while rugby is the fastest growing sport in the United States, we still hear this question a lot: "Why rugby?"